binarylane/binarylane-cli/README.md

 usage: bl [OPTIONS] COMMAND

-bl is a command-line interface for the binaryLane API
+bl is a command-line interface for the BinaryLane API

 Options:
   --help                Display available commands and descriptions